JohannesLorenz/lmms-wiki/Compiling-lmms.md

 Instructions on compiling and installing LMMS:

+1. If you're building a version newer than 1.0, you have to fetch the ZynAddSubFx source first:

+    ```
+    git submodule update --init --recursive
+    ```

 1. Assuming you have already fetched the sources (see [[Accessing git repository]] if not), switch to the source root directory, and create a new directory which is needed for you build.

     ```